 With more than 60 years of experience in financing the International Bank for Reconstruction and Development (IBRD) and investing its reserves and pension fund, the World Bank Treasury has developed substantial expertise in asset and liability management.
 During this time, it has achieved a global reputation as a prudent and innovative borrower, investor and risk manager.
 Treasury also develops innovative lending products to meet World Bank clients' requests for customized financing - loans, derivatives, market hedges and other instruments - for their developmental programs.

-From the international capital markets, Treasury currently borrows around US$35 to US$45 billion annually in about 20 currencies.
+From the international capital markets, Treasury currently borrows around US$45 to US$50 billion annually in over 20 currencies.
 It has offered World Bank bonds and notes in over 50 different currencies and opened up new markets for international investors through its issuance in emerging market currencies.
 Treasury is an extensive user of interest rate and currency swaps for hedging purposes, with about US$30 billion in annual volume and a swap book totaling around US$250 billion.

 A dedicated team of debt management practitioners and market specialists provide a range of capacity building services to public sector entities in a partnership to promote best practice in debt management and asset and liability management.
 Services are complemented with original research, interactive workshops and networking opportunities, plus an extensive portfolio of resources for practitioners.